 My mission as an artist is to produce integrated educational and cultural experiences in public space.
 I learned how to plan, manage, market and produce cultural projects and events through the need to sustain my own artistic practice.
 My strengths lie in my ability to navigate various contexts and characters to develop sustainable partnerships, as that can strengthen the overall mission of amplifying outreach and accessibility of educational and cultural engagement.
-Through my resourcefulness, openness to work with others, and diligent work ethic, I strive to contribute to integrating communities through public art thus advancing my conceptual and strategic approaches in my career as an artist, educator and cultural producer.
+I strive to contribute to integrate communities by connecting resources, opportunity to support the development of effective educational hands-on programming for all ages.

 Neu Kirche Contemporary Art Center, Pittsburgh, PA